FAQS

 How does provider messaging work?

-Secure messaging becomes available through the patient portal once your first appointment is scheduled.
-We aim to respond to messages within 5 business days.
+Secure messaging becomes available through the patient portal after your first appointment.
+We aim to respond within 3–5 business days.
 Please do not use portal messaging for urgent or emergency concerns.

 What if I need to reschedule an appointment?